ABC Blog

 Things You Can Do to Maintain Your Air Conditioner

 The best thing you can do to maintain your AC is to change out the air filters every 90 days.
-This can help prevent a number of problems, including your AC coils freezing up.
+This can help prevent a number of problems, including your AC coils freezing up .
 Many people choose to buy disposable filters, while others opt for reusable ones.
 There are pros and cons to both types, which each homeowner should consider when deciding which type to use.

 Disposable air filters can be expensive to buy month after month, especially higher-quality ones.
 Buying reusable filters can make good financial sense, since they can be used and reused for many years.

 It’s important to be aware, though.
 Reusable air filters don’t trap tiny airborne particles as well as disposable filters do.
 They do a good job of trapping dust, but they aren’t very good at trapping pet dander or smoke, for example.
-A high-quality disposable air filter can filter out pet dander, smoke and even viruses and bacteria from the air in your home.
+A high-quality disposable air filter can filter out pet danger, smoke and even viruses and bacteria from the air in your home.

 Whichever type of filter you decide to use, it should be changed out at least once every three months.
 If you use reusable filters, it’s a good idea to have two sets on hand.
 This way, you can put in a clean filter instead of waiting for the dirty one to dry after cleaning it.